Philippine Science High School System: Central Luzon

-The Philippine Science High School Central Luzon Campus in Clark Freeport Zone is the PSHSS campus for Central Luzon.
+The Philippine Science High School - Central Luzon Campus in Clark Freeport Zone is the PSHSS campus for Central Luzon.
 First opened in 2009, it was initially housed within the Clark Polytechnic School compound.

 Calabarzon

-The Philippine Science High School - Calabarzon Region Campus is the PSHSS Calabarzon campus situated in Batangas City.
-Initiall the campus was located in Bahay Kaalaman at the Batangas National High School Compound from July 2015 until it transferred permanently to its current location in 2017.
+The Philippine Science High School - Calabarzon Region Campus in Batangas City is the PSHSS Calabarzon campus situated in Batangas City.
+Initially, the campus was located in Bahay Kaalaman at the Batangas National High School Compound from July 2015 until it transferred permanently to its current location in 2017.

 Mimaropa

-The Philippine Science High School MIMAROPA Region Campus is the PSHSS Mimaropa campus situated in Odiongan, Romblon.
+The Philippine Science High School - Mimaropa Region Campus in Romblon is the PSHSS Mimaropa campus situated in Odiongan, Romblon.

 Bicol

-The Philippine Science High School Bicol Region Campus is the PSHSS Bicol Region campus situated in Goa, Camarines Sur.
+The Philippine Science High School - Bicol Region Campus in Camarines Sur is the PSHSS Bicol Region campus situated in Goa, Camarines Sur.

+PSHS–BRC was established as the Philippine Science High School – Camarines Sur Campus after the conversion of San Rafael National High School through Republic Act 8304 in 1996 as amended by Republic Act 8619 in 1998.
+During this period, the campus was situated in Tigaon, Camarines Sur.

+After difficulties housing the studentry of the old San Rafael National High School and the scholars of the Camarines Sur Campus, a move to restore the old High School was made.
+This prompted the need for the Camarines Sur Campus for a different campus site, which was granted by the Local Government Unit of Goa.
+As the newly donated site still needs development, the Camarines Sur Campus was welcomed into the Partido State College when it had to move out of the San Rafael National High School after its reestablishment.

+In 2001, the campus was renamed Bicol Region Campus.
+In April 2002, BRC was forced to move to its then-under-development campus.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second Bicol campus somewhere within the Polangui, Albay.